Mindfulness and Grief: How to Cope With Loss

 A different way to think about mindfulness

-Mindfulness is often taught like a skill.
-And it is.
-But in grief, mindfulness is also something else.
+Mindfulness is often taught as a tool for focus, concentration, or managing strong emotions.
+In grief, mindfulness is also something else entirely.

 Even if you can only be present for a few seconds at a time.